The Classic British Isles Buses Website

 Transport in India in 2006: page 1 - general transport (by Dick Gilbert)

 It was a huge pleasure to spend a short holiday in India in October 2006.
 What a fantastic country!
-We visited four states - Delhi (DL registrations), Haryana (HR), Uttar Pradesh (UP) and Rajasthan (RJ), and the following three pages are a personal view of what I saw in the way of transport, divided into the following sections:
+We visited four states - Delhi (DL registrations), Haryana (HR), Uttar Pradesh (UP) and Rajasthan (RJ), and the following three pages are a personal view of what I saw in the way of transport, divided into the sections listed above:

 I expected to find some remnants of the country's British-connected past, but was surprised to learn that virtually all traces had gone.
 More or less every vehicle in India (or certainly in the parts we visited) is now of Indian manufacture, and the only nods towards the old colonial occupier were a few Royal Enfield motorcycles and Massey Ferguson tractors, all of which are made locally.
 I hoped to see a Morris Minor, at least, but came across no such thing.
 Presumably all old British vehicles had been recycled a long time ago.
 There was however a common car named the Ambassador, which apparently has British ancestry - more of that later.